 favourite puffer vest

-Yeah, we're doing this - the Nuptse version of the puffer vest by The North Face is our fave, just like it's cousin the jacket.
-And really, there's a lot to like: very warm, more rugged than ever, just enough tech and features to take you through everyday, and a style that is as cool now as it was then.
-Retro?
-Bring that beat back...
+Yeah, we're doing this—the Nuptse version of the puffer vest by The North Face is our hands-down fave, just like its sleeved cousin.
+And really, there's a lot to like here: Exceptional warmth throughout the core, rugged construction, and a style that is as cool now as it was back then.

 Price: 0.00$